qwerfd2/Groove_Coaster_2_Server/README.md

 You are not allowed to use it for commercial purposes.
 You shall bare all the responsibility for any potential consequences as a result of running this server.
 If you do not agree to these requirements, you are not allowed to replicate or run this program.

+It is designed as a **local** server, as Flask face issues with high concurrency.
+There is an optimized, `async` server, but the code is not open source.
+Only vetted server owners that will not violate the license terms will be given access.
+Contact the repo owner for more information.

 Inspiration: [Lost-MSth/Arcaea-server](https://github.com/Lost-MSth/Arcaea-server)

 Special thanks: [Walter-o/gcm-downloader](https://github.com/Walter-o/gcm-downloader)